apache/spark/docs/graphx-programming-guide.md

 PageRank measures the importance of each vertex in a graph, assuming an edge from *u* to *v* represents an endorsement of *v*'s importance by *u*.
 For example, if a Twitter user is followed by many others, the user will be ranked highly.

 GraphX comes with static and dynamic implementations of PageRank as methods on the [`PageRank` object][PageRank].
-Static PageRank runs for a fixed number of iterations, while dynamic PageRank runs until the ranks converge (i.e., stop changing by more than a specified tolerance).
+Static PageRank runs for a fixed number of iterations, while dynamic PageRank runs until the ranks converge (i.e., stop changing by more than a specified tolerance). [`GraphOps`][GraphOps] allows calling these algorithms directly as methods on `Graph`.

 GraphX also includes an example social network dataset that we can run PageRank on.
 A set of users is given in `graphx/data/users.txt`, and a set of relationships between users is given in `graphx/data/followers.txt`.
 We compute the PageRank of each user as follows:

 [PageRank]: api/graphx/index.html#org.apache.spark.graphx.lib.PageRank$

 {% highlight scala %}
+// Load the edges as a graph
+val graph = GraphLoader.edgeListFile(sc, "graphx/data/followers.txt")
+// Run PageRank
+val ranks = graph.pageRank(0.0001).vertices
-// Load the datasets into a graph val users = sc.textFile("graphx/data/users.txt").map { line =>
+// Join the ranks with the usernames val users = sc.textFile("graphx/data/users.txt").map { line =>
   val fields = line.split("\\s+")
   (fields(0).toLong, fields(1))
 }
-val followers = sc.textFile("graphx/data/followers.txt").map { line =>
-  val fields = line.split("\\s+")
-  Edge(fields(0).toLong, fields(1).toLong, 1)
-}
-val graph = Graph(users, followers)
-// Run PageRank
-val ranks = graph.pageRank(0.0001).vertices
-// Join the ranks with the usernames val ranksByUsername = users.leftOuterJoin(ranks).map {
+val ranksByUsername = users.leftOuterJoin(ranks).map {
   case (id, (username, rankOpt)) => (username, rankOpt.getOrElse(0.0)) }